SouthCoded/Silverboyz_Writeups/LSE/TinyPanel Writeup/readme.md

 ![r2execcmd](r2execcmd.PNG)

 Huh, interesting.
 There doesn't seem to be a way of running systems.
-The strchr is looking for the newline character which sinces we are using fgets will always be appended.
+The strchr is looking for the newline character which sinces a newline is automatically appended for strings, will be at the end.
 Seems like we need to find another way in.
 Since this challenge is only 50 points, let's try some common vunerablities.
 Let's enter a lot of characters into the read function.

 ![segfault](segfault.PNG)

 This looks promising.
 Seems like it is a buffer overflow, let's see what's happening behind the scenes.

 ![overflow](overflow.PNG)